 Internet in Cuba

-Cuba takes a heavy-handed approach towards freedom of speech.
+Cuba takes a heavy-handed approach to restricting freedom of speech.
 In fact, the constitution of Cuba itself outlaws freedom of speech if the government deems it going contrary to the socialist spirit which it adheres to.

 The Cuban government completely disregards the right of individuals to privacy and speak freely on the web.
 There have been several instances of journalists being detained for short term as well as their legal harassment by the powers that be.